luckyr13/arcode/README.md

 - Interact with contracts on the Arweave Mainnet or to a local gateway.

 ++ Many themes for customize your IDE.

-## Usage fees:
-ArCode is a permaweb app that has its own PST token called $CODE.
-- Contract deployment/write interaction: 0.00001 AR
-- VIP users: You can use this dApp for free having a minimum balance of 10000 $CODE tokens.

 ## Common ArCode Problems
 Brave Browser and AdBlock users.
 Some users have reported issues when trying to connect with ArLocal on localhost (net::ERR_BLOCKED_BY_CLIENT).
 To solve this, please do the next steps: